retail-cash-flow-strategies

 The business needs all the fat trimmed off, keeping only the vital parts and focusing on maximum efficiency.
 Every last penny counts.
 The better the business can maintain and grow revenue while controlling costs, the stronger its position will be.

-None of us are unfamiliar with the geo-political turmoil that has become the norm in our daily newspaper.
+None of us is unfamiliar with the geopolitical turmoil that has become the norm in our daily newspapers.
 We can never predict when things can go south.
 As with the pandemic, we saw entire economies crumble in a matter of days.
 Only the smart retail businesses that focused on their cash flow had the resources to keep the lights on while the world was shut down.

 Retailers who do not adapt and strive to improve cash flow will soon find that they are riding horseback on a road full of cars.
 That is to say, reluctance to adapt and change will not stop everyone from changing and overtaking you.